-Breast Cancer UK is dedicated to achieving the primary prevention of breast cancer by reducing public exposure to the carcinogenic and hazardous chemicals in our environment and everyday products.
-Our vision is a world in which the environmental and chemical causes of breast cancer have been eliminated so that fewer people have to live in fear, suffer the anxiety and trauma of diagnosis, treatment, illness and potential death which results from the disease.
-Making simple changes to our lifestyles can help reduce our exposure to harmful chemicals which may cause health problems, including breast cancer.
+Their vision ‘A world without breast cancer’ and mission ‘To prevent breast cancer through scientific understanding, education, collaboration and policy change’ is a world in which the lifestyle, environmental and chemical causes of breast cancer have been eliminated, so that fewer people have to live in fear, suffer the anxiety and trauma of diagnosis, treatment, illness and potential death which results from the disease.
+Making simple changes to our lifestyles can help reduce our exposure to harmful chemicals, which may cause health problems, including breast cancer.

 - Advancing health and saving lives by seeking to reduce the incidence of breast cancer by identifying its causes and encouraging a preventative approach.

 - Advancing the education of the public (including patients, their families, the medical research establishment and others) about the causes, impact and prevention of breast cancer.

 - Collating, conducting or commissioning research (including the analysis of clinical data and research) into the causes and treatment of breast cancer, and to publish the results thereof.

 With information, education and lifestyle change, we can bring about the changes we need to stop this distressing disease before it starts.